ricardohbin/some-dream/README.md

 - I will avoid to use fancy libs to do the job, I will try to keep free from dependencies and abstractions
 - I will apply classic render and interation techniques from zero for studying and 4science
 - For now, I am using type annotation to every variable binding - it is more verbose but it's ok.
 Other little things like `String::from` instead `to_string` are in use.
 - Doing the job first.
 Separation of concerns, tests and other kind of things later.
+- Free style push to master ftw
 - The main target is to have fun at all